gvwilson/sdxpy/en/src/dataframe/index.md

 ### Docstrings are enough

-[% fixme "method needs body but docstring is enough" %]
+Every method in Python needs a body, so many programmers will write `pass` (Python's "do nothing" statement).
+However,
+a [%i "docstring" %][%g docstring "docstring" %][%/i%] also counts as a body, so if we write those (which we should) there's no need to write `pass`.

 </div>

-We then derive a class `DfCol` that uses [%g column_wise "column-wise" %] storage.
+We then derive a class `DfCol` that uses [%i "column-wise storage; storage!column-wise" %][%g column_wise "column-wise" %][%/i%] storage
+([%f dataframe-colwise %]).
 Each column is stored as a list of values, all of which are of the same type.
-The dataframe is a dictionary of such lists, all of which have the same length:
+The dataframe itself is a dictionary of such lists, all of which have the same length so that there are no holes in any of the rows:

 [% inc file="df_col.py" keep="top" %]

+[% figure
+   slug="dataframe-colwise"
+   img="dataframe_colwise.svg"
+   alt="Column-wise storage"
+   caption="Storing a dataframe's data in columns."
+%]

 Some methods are almost trivial to implement on top of this storage mechanism;
 others are more difficult.
-Three of the easy ones return the number of rows and columns and the names of the columns:
+Three of the easy ones return the number of rows and columns and the set of column names.
+To get the number of rows
+we check the length of an arbitrary column:

 [% inc file="df_col.py" keep="simple" %]

-[% fixme "why pop" %]

-Testing for equality is also relatively simple.
+Checking equality is also relatively simple.
 Two dataframes are the same if they have exactly the same columns and the same values in every column: